Bill has advanced degrees in education and political science. He has been a political science teacher for over 28 years.

 But the value I'm affirming has nothing to do with the value ascribed by mothers to children, children to parents, or employers to employees.
 The human value I'm affirming is transcendent and spiritual in nature.
 In this way of thinking about it, abortion is not just about the discarding of biological tissue; it's murder because the value of the infant is not ascribed by persons.
 Rather, her value was ascribed to her by her Creator, that is, her value was a deliverance of God.
 To put it in perspective, her broken and discarded little form was just as valuable as a Winston Churchill or a Bill Gates.
 Her value was not dependent on accomplishment or position or how many people recognized her or how long she lived.
 She had value and possessed uniqueness because her existence was an act of the living God.

 Sure, some people are more important to us living a better life than others; I'm not setting aside the outstanding contributions of great people.
 However, we must remember that my subjective sense of who’s important and who's not doesn't determine their value as persons.
+Your value isn't set by whether you are beneficial to me or not beneficial at all.

 Equals and Unequals